salewski/terraform/website/docs/configuration/resources.html.md

-When the `count` meta-argument is present, a distinction exists between the resource block itself — identified as `aws_instance.server` — and the multiple _resource instances_ associated with it, identified as `aws_instance.server[0]`, `aws_instance.server[1]`, etc. When `count` is _not_ present, a resource block has only a single resource instance, which has no associated index.
+When the `count` meta-argument is present, a distinction exists between the resource block itself — identified as `aws_instance.server` — and the multiple _resource instances_ associated with it, identified as `aws_instance.server[0]`, `aws_instance.server[1]`, etc. Each instance has a distinct infrastructure object associated with it (as described above in [Resource Behavior](#resource-behavior)), and each is separtely created, updated, or destroyed when the configuration is applied.

+When `count` is _not_ present, a resource block has only a single resource instance, which has no associated index.

 Within resource blocks where `count` is set, an additional `count` object is available for use in expressions so you can modify the configuration of each instance.
 This object has one attribute, `count.index`, which provides the distinct index number (starting with `0`) for each instance.

-The [Resource Behavior](#resource-behavior) section above described how each resource corresponds to a real infrastructure object.
-It is in fact resource _instances_ that correspond to infrastructure objects, and so when `count` is used a particular resource block has a distinct infrastructure object associated with each of its instances, and each is separtely created, updated, or destroyed when the configuration is applied.

 The `count` meta-argument accepts [expressions](/docs/configuration/expressions.html) in its value, similar to the resource-type-specific arguments for a resource.